javascript-tutorial/en.javascript.info/1-js/02-first-steps/04-variables/article.md

 */!*
 ```

-The string is now saved into the memory area assosiated with the variable.
+The string is now saved into the memory area associated with the variable.
 We can access it using the variable name:

 ```js run
 let message;